Dolverin/AniWorld-Downloader/README.md

     pip install --upgrade git+https://github.com/phoenixthrush/AniWorld-Downloader.git#egg=aniworld
     ```

 - To update, simply rerun the command above.
-These builds may be unstable, so it’s good to check regularly.
+These builds may be unstable, so it's good to check regularly.

 #### Local Installation